lucy-heartfiliia/encryption_json/README.md

 ```

 Make sure to initialize the Widgets Binding and after that the Encryption package.
-You can either copy the key and certificate from th
+You can either copy the key and certificate from the assets folder.

 ## Usage